Is Fibromyalgia a Disability in Ontario?

 It is essential for applicants to use expert legal help because the misfiling of a single document or a routine clerical typographical error can result in a rejected application.
 Getting it right the first time is of paramount importance and speed up the receipt of benefits substantially.

-Keep in mind that even though fibromyalgia is often called an invisible disease, the symptoms can be quite severe and disability claims are approved when all the necessary paperwork is in order.
+Keep in mind that even though fibromyalgia is often called an invisible disease, the symptoms can be quite severe, and disability claims for fibromyalgia will be approved when all the necessary paperwork is in order.
 It’s also common for claimants who have been denied to reapply with the assistance of a lawyer and get a successful result on a second attempt.